Using alternative compilers or dependencies¶

 ^openmpi

-Intel MPI instead.
+and Intel MPI instead.

-following variant:
+the following variant:

 Let's run a spec